theo-armour/ucsf2/succeed-study-supplement/pages/succeed-web-site-comments.md

 > Plan your meals, snacks, and beverages for the week.

 Nice idea, but a lot of the products I buy have short expiry dates and supermarkets are not always the best at keeping fresh products on the shelf.
 All the salads and fresh veggies are pre-washed.
-The choice of what I buy very much depends on the expiray date of the product which I can only tell on the day when I am actually in the market
+The choice of what I buy very much depends on the expiray date of the product which I can only tell on the day when I am actually in the market.

 ### Example meals